THE VOLGA GERMANS IN PORTLAND

 • Works Cited

-Georg Peter Klaus
+Georg Peter and Amalia Klaus

-By 1917, Peter was in the garbage business with an Italian partner and he lived at 3634 NE 13th at the intersection with Beech.
-Peter was well known as the neighborhood banker and many people went to him for loans rather than going to a commercial bank.
+Peter was well-known as the neighborhood banker, and many people went to him for loans rather than seeking them from a commercial bank.
+Peter served as the Treasurer of the Zion German Congregational Church.
 He held the trust and respect of all who knew him.

 Peter Klaus family